-Are Robots Going to Replace Human Being in Backgroud Checks?
+Are Robots Going to Replace Human Being in Background Checks?

 Robots may become part of the security clearance background check process, says security clearance attorney John Griffith.